 Parkinson's disease is a neurodegenerative disease that affects nearly a million people in the United States and seven million people around the world.
-Symptoms include tremors, slow movement, muscle rigidity and less facial expression.
+Symptoms include tremors, slow movement, muscle rigidity and lack of facial expressions.
 Parkinson's disease occurs when the neurons or nerve cells in the portion of the brain that controls movement stop functioning properly.
 These neurons send signals using a molecule called dopamine, and are referred to as dopaminergic neurons.
 No cure exists for the disease and current medications become less effective over time.

 Stem cell scientists are taking two general approaches to understanding and treating this disease.
 The first approach involves understanding the disease and looking for new drugs to treat it.
 CIRM grantees have taken skin cells from people with Parkinson’s disease, reprogrammed them back to an embryonic-like state, turning them into the kind of stem cell that can be transformed into any other cell in the body, then coaxing those cells to become the type of neuron that is affected by Parkinson’s disease.
 Those cells showed signs of the disease in the lab dish, and were distinctly different from the same cells created from healthy people.